The average bounce rate across industries is 47%, with slow-loading pages being the primary cause.

 Shopify’s bounce rate for mobile is 47.5%, while their bounce rate for desktop is 38.7%.
 This means that, on average, almost half of all visitors to Shopify’s mobile site leave after viewing only one page, while only about four in ten visitors to their desktop site do the same.

 There are a number of possible explanations for this discrepancy.
 For starters, it could be that users are more likely to browse and buy on desktop than they are on mobile.
-This could be because users feel more comfortable making larger purchases on a desktop computer, or because it’s generally easier to navigate a website on a desktop than it is on a smartphone.
-Another possibility is that mobile sites are often slower and less.
+This could be because users feel more at ease making larger purchases on a desktop computer, or because navigating a website on a desktop is often easier than on a smartphone.
+Another issue is that mobile sites are frequently slower and less functional.